3D Text UI

 Example A: Static Location (Register Mode)

 Use this for permanent locations.
 Run this code once (e.g., at resource start).
+You do not need a loop.

 Example C: Using Exports directly